abhijha910/Personalized-Itinerary-Generator/README.md

 The **Personalized Travel Itinerary Generator** aims to create an AI-driven backend system that recommends travel destinations and activities based on user preferences, budget, reviews, and companion vibes.
 This system is designed to handle real-time input from users and provide dynamic travel itineraries.

+### Objective

+We are building a travel companion app that provides personalized travel itineraries based on a user's preferences, behaviors, and travel history.
+The goal is to assess your ability to design an intelligent system that generates personalized itineraries using user data (expenses, vibe, reviews, Instagram photos, travel mates, etc.) and evaluate your proficiency in AI, backend engineering (Node.js), and cloud architecture (AWS).

 ## Features

 - Generate travel itineraries based on user preferences and budget.